jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (b) the regulations must contain a statement to that effect.

 ### 86 Regulations relating to cost recovery
-(1) The Governor-General may, by Order in Council on the recommendation of the Minister of Police made after consultation in accordance with section 82,—
+(1) The Governor-General may, by Order in Council on the recommendation of the responsible Minister made after consultation in accordance with section 82,—
   (a) make regulations prescribing fees or charges for specified activities in accordance with sections 79 to 83:
   (b) make regulations for the purposes of section 84:
   (c) make regulations for the purposes of section 85.